 Kay has extensive experience as a community volunteer including serving as Chair of the Wake County Luncheon for the UNC Children’s Hospital, Philanthropy Liaison for National Charity League Cardinal Chapter, and member of the Triangle United Way Children’s Committee.
 In addition, Kay has three children and takes an active role in the PTAAs at their respective schools, previously serving as PTA President, New Parent Committee Chair, House Parent and Annual Fund Volunteer.
 She currently lives in Cary with her husband, Mike, and their children.

-Vicki Stocking joined the Robertson Scholars Leadership Program staff in September 2008 and currently serves as the Assistant Director for Summer Programs.
-Vicki Stocking attended Duke University as an undergraduate and received her PhD at Stanford University.
-She returned to Duke in 1990 to join the research division of the Talent Identification Program (TIP).
-After leading TIP Research for several years, Vicki has pursued her interest in supporting undergraduates, faculty, and community organizations through the Program in Education, the Kenan Institute for Ethics, and the Office of Service-Learning.
-Vicki also enjoys teaching and until recently taught "Adolescence" in Duke’s Psychology department.
+Vicki Stocking joined the Robertson Scholars Leadership Program staff in September 2008.
+She attended Duke University as an undergraduate and received her PhD at Stanford University.
+She returned to Duke to join the research division of the Talent Identification Program (TIP).
+After leading TIP Research for several years, Vicki has pursued her interest in supporting undergraduates, faculty, and community organizations through teaching, research, and program development in many places at Duke, including the Department of Psychology, Program in Education, and Kenan Institute for Ethics.